 The Chicago Trolley and Double Decker Company ceased their tour operations at the end of 2019.
-2020 marks the beginning of Chicago Detours second decade as a bus and walking tour company.
-The closure of Chicago Trolley marks the end of an era in Chicago’s transportation history.
+That marks the end of an era in Chicago’s transportation history.
 The Chicago Trolley Company mostly offered general sightseeing tours and “party bus” services, but the history of actual Chicago trolleys goes back much further.
 In one form or another, vehicles that at least looked like trolleys had graced Chicago’s streets since the 1800s.

 Chicagoans have relied upon one form of mass transit or another since the 1850s.
 The very earliest method was horse-drawn streetcars, which ran on tracks through downtown.
 Cablecars and trolleys controlled by Charles Yerkes eventually replaced the horsecars.
 If that name rings a bell, guests from our Loop Interior Architecture Walking Tour learn about his robber baron ways.